Child Support | Parental rights & visitation in the court system |

 The income shares model utilizes both parents' gross income in the calculation ignoring any other deductions; with the exception of preexisting child support obligations.

 A word of caution seeking a higher paying job or a second job to compensate for child support payments could cause an increase in child support payments.
 When calculating child support payments all income is taken into account.
-Child support laws are design to take into account the child's best interest.
+Child support laws are designed to take into account the child's best interest.

 It is important to remember that child support laws vary from state to state and in some cases, the judge may deviate for scheduled making child support obligations lower or higher depending on the circumstances of the case.

-Child Support Laws are designed to take into account the child's best interest
+Child Support Laws are designed to take into account the child's best interest |

 Historically as a result of the process of socialization and gender role identification women have assumed the responsibility of homemakers and child-rearing, and men have taken the position of breadwinner allocating the majority of their time to working in the job market in order to provide financial support to the family.